spryker/spryker-docs/docs/sdk/dev/value-resolvers.md

 template: concept-topic-template
 ---

-The Spryker SDK has the following value resolvers:
+The Spryker SDK has the following value resolvers: test

 | Value Resolver name | Description                                                                                          |
 |---------------------|------------------------------------------------------------------------------------------------------|